Snapchat/KeyDB-docs/docs/config-file.md

 # that will prevent fsync() from being called in the main process while a
 # BGSAVE or BGREWRITEAOF is in progress.
 #
-# This means that while another child is saving, the durability of Redis is
+# This means that while another child is saving, the durability of KeyDB is
 # the same as "appendfsync none".
 In practical terms, this means that it is
 # possible to lose up to 30 seconds of log in the worst scenario (with the
 # default Linux settings).